 Figure 38: Percent of commuters who drive alone, by jurisdiction, 2019 vehicles at the expense of space for pedestrians, bicycles, dedicated lanes for transit vehicles, street trees and anything else that might slow cars.
-This makes alternatives to driving less practical and appealing, which leads to more driving and in turn generates demand for wider roads.

 Our dependence on driving is rooted in generations of efforts to facilitate the movement of as many automobiles as quickly as possible while funneling traffic to a handful of north-south arterial roadways that tie otherwise disconnected subdivisions to job and retail centers.
 Successive "improvements" to these roads have added more and more lanes for